 However, behind the headlines of violence and conflict lies a land containing many treasures to uncover.
-Palestine is rich in culture, it has a fascinating history and vibrant society, all of which makes it a top destination for any traveler.
+Palestine is rich in culture, and it has a fascinating history and vibrant society, all of which make it a top destination for any traveler.

-If you are an intrepid traveler, with a desire to learn, readiness to be surprised, a willingness to open your mind and experience a different culture, Palestine is an amazing and unforgettable travel destination.
+If you are an intrepid traveler, with a desire to learn, readiness to be surprised, and a willingness to open your mind and experience a different culture, Palestine is an unforgettable travel destination.

 1. Hospitality of the People